Nathaniel Macon: Early life

 Nathaniel Macon was born near Warrenton, North Carolina, the son of Maj.
-Gideon Macon, a Virginia native, and North Carolina-born Priscilla Jones, and through his great-grandfather, Col. Gideon Macon, an English citizen of allegedly French Huguenot background, Nathaniel was second cousin of First Lady Martha Dandridge Washington.
+Gideon Hunt Macon, a Virginia native, and North Carolina-born Priscilla Jones, and through his great-grandfather, Col. Gideon Macon, an English citizen of alleged French Huguenot background, Nathaniel was second cousin of First Lady Martha Dandridge Washington.

 Maj.
-Gideon Macon had built "Macon Manor" and became a prosperous tobacco planter, where Nathaniel was born as the sixth child of Gideon and Priscilla, and he was only two when his father died in 1761.
+Gideon Macon had built Macon Manor and became a prosperous tobacco planter, where Nathaniel was born as the sixth child of Gideon and Priscilla, and he was only two when his father died in 1761.
 Upon his death, Gideon possessed 3000 acre of land and 25–30 slaves.
 Nathaniel was bequeathed two parcels of land and all of his father's blacksmithing tools.
 Gideon also left his son three slaves: George, Robb, and Lucy.

 Macon attended Princeton with his neighbor Benjamin Hawkins (pictured).

 Education

 In 1766, Priscilla (Jones) Macon, now the wife of James Ransom, arranged for the education of two of her sons, Nathaniel and John, along with the two sons of her neighbor Philemon Hawkins II.
 For this purpose, they engaged Mr. Charles Pettigrew, who later became the principal of the Academy of Edenton in 1733.
 The two brothers and their neighbors, Joseph and Benjamin Hawkins, later a senator and U. S. Indian agent, were instructed by him from 1766 to 1773.

-Three of the four boys (Nathaniel and Benjamin among them) continued on to further their education at the "College of New Jersey" at Princeton as part of the class of 1777.
+Three of the four boys (Nathaniel and Benjamin among them) continued on to further their education at the College of New Jersey at Princeton as part of the class of 1777.
 Neither Nathaniel or Benjamin would graduate.